About

 I'm Peter — an IT operations leader with a passion for Agentic AI, on the path of discovery and learning (LinkedIn).
 This site is the public-facing analyst lens I bring to enterprise AI: report what's out there, observe the patterns, reflect on what they mean for IT leaders, and share thoughts grounded in a ledger you can check yourself.
 The trust signal worth weighting isn't credentials.
 It's the public ledger linked at the foot of every article.
 If a claim made here stops holding, the page says so — dated, appended, never quietly removed.

-Most analysis on this site cites one of two house frameworks.
-Both are public, both are on a versioned amendment log, and both are designed to be cited verbatim by other analysts.
+Most analysis on this site cites one of three house frameworks.
+Each is public, each is on a versioned amendment log, and each is designed to be cited verbatim by other analysts.

 - GAUGE — Enterprise Agentic Governance Benchmark.
 Six dimensions, scored 0–100.
 The 5-minute reader diagnostic is at /gauge/diagnostic/; the methodology lives at /gauge/ with a dated amendment log.